Web design themes: A DIY guide for non-designers

 Typewolf has a finger on the pulse of the most on-trend fonts out there and features numerous lists and round-ups of font styles by category: serif, sans-serif, slab, display fonts, etc. The site also offers font pairing recommendations as well as a super-popular “site of the day” feed highlighting the newest and coolest in web design.

-Once your selections are starting to feel like they’re coalescing into an overall creative direction, Uizard’s Design Assistant is a powerful next step in generating your own design theme.
+Once your selections are starting to feel like they’re coalescing into an overall creative direction, Uizard's AI-powered design assistant is a powerful next step in generating your own design theme.
 Uizard uses deep learning algorithms to extract style data from whatever visual input you use as a starting point: a moodboard you’ve created, a photo or illustration you love, or even directly from a URL.
 The Design Assistant is able to translate data about color, layout, and type styles and generate a customized design theme, a good compromise to using pre-fab templates.
 The Design Assistant helps non-designers start with a baseline of validated design best practices but with a bit more originality, so webpages don’t look totally generic.

 Taking it to the next level: The design system